jawj/zapatos-docs/src/index.md

 ### Changes

-This change list is limited to major new features and breaking changes.
+This change list is limited to new features and breaking changes.
 For a complete version history, [please see the commit list](https://github.com/jawj/zapatos/commits/master).

+#### 1.0.2

+_New feature_: new `returning` and `extras` options on `insert`, `update`, `upsert` and `deletes` queries.
+These behave like the `columns` and `extras` options on `select`.

+_Breaking change_: the optional last argument to `upsert` is now an options object, when previously it was a list of columns that should not be overwritten with `null` in the case of an `UPDATE`.
+That column list can now be passed via a `noNullUpdateColumns` key on the new options object.

 #### 1.0.0